iudragon/django_deploytodotasker_documentation/README.md

 You will see forms with UserForm fields and RegistrationForm fields

 Sending data won't work at this moment.
 We have to tell django what to do when data is submitted.

+## Send Data using Form

+Open deploytodotaskerapp/forms.py `[refer code]`

+Open deploytodotaskerapp/views.py `[refer code]`

+We are going to upload images to our server, we need to store them.

+Open deploytodotasker/settings.py `[refer code]`

+Open sign_up.html `[refer code]`

+Open deploytodotasker/urls.py `[refer code]`

+Open deploytodotaskerapp/admin.py `[refer code]`

+Go to localhost:8000/registration/sign-up and fill the form and press sign up button.

+You will be redirected to home page.

+To confirmed you are logged in.
+Go to localhost:8000/admin and enter your super user name and password.

+In Users, you will see the newly created username and other details you just filled out.